 - The teacher will have completed a minimum of three years of teaching.

-- The teacher under consideration will have received positive recommendations from former teacher interns and/or college supervisors.
+- The teacher under consideration will have received positive recommendations from former teacher interns and/or university supervisors.

 - The teacher will have approval from the principal or another appropriate administrator to host a teacher intern.

-New mentor teachers are considered upon recommendation of an experienced field supervisor, a college professor or a K -12 building principal who knows the Calvin College Education program as well as the practice of the recommended classroom teacher.
+New mentor teachers are considered upon recommendation of an experienced field supervisor, a university professor or a K -12 building principal who knows the Calvin University Education Program as well as the practice of the recommended classroom teacher.
 Recommended teachers are those that are noted to be both excellent models of educational practice as well as strong mentors for pre-service teachers.
 Many times, a site visit with the building principal and/or classroom teacher follows recommendation to assure an appropriate fit exists.

 Placements will ensure that a teacher candidate has had pre-certification experience in a variety of settings.
 The Coordinator of Field Placements is responsible for monitoring this requirement.